Last Updated on September 21, 2021 by Paroma

 Japantown, one of the three of its kind remaining in California is a good place to start.
 Go to the Buchanan-Post street mall for yummy Japanese delights and shops selling everything from Japanese dessert to ceramics, check out books at Kinokuniya bookstore, stop by the funky store “New People” have some Manju (tea cakes) at Benkyodo and give your tired feet a rest at the peace plaza under the shadows of a looming pagoda.

-Next, head straight to the intersection of Steiner and Fulton streets to the dog friendly Alamo Square park to snap a photo of the set of colorful Victorian houses called “The Painted Ladies” which are a staple landmark of San Francisco!
+Next, head straight to the intersection of Steiner and Fulton streets to the dog friendly Alamo Square park (one of the many lovely dog parks in San Francisco) to snap a photo of the set of colorful Victorian houses called “The Painted Ladies” which are a staple landmark of San Francisco!

 Shopping in the Western Addition/NOPA